Squizzy/NHK-World-XML-to-XMLTV/README.md

     - Version change to represent the refactored Python3 version of CreateNHKXMLTV.py in its devel branch.

 20240415 - v1.2
-    - Version change to represent the improvements suggested by external contributor (fxbx) related to the URL for the NHK world EPG JSON
+    - updated the URL for the NHK world EPG JSON as per external contributor fxbx recommendation
+    - replaced deprecated utcfromtimestamp(), added timeOffsetVariable
+    - cleaned up XML tree generation
+    - added some new genres

 20190120 - v1.1
     - changed to pulling the file from URL
+    - windows executable created using "auto-py-to-exe.exe .\CreateNHKXMLTV.py" (auto-pi-to-exe v2.5.1)\
+      File to be found under "output" folder.
+Not virus checked.

-v1.0.5
+20190119 - v1.0.5
     - add second category (genre) for channels which have it

-v1.0.4
+20190119 - v1.0.4
-    - bug fix on icon src xml output and changed the tag to all lower case
+    - corrected \<category\> (genre) to use all lowercase

-v1.0.3
+20190119 - v1.0.3
+    - corrected \<Icon\> typo source xml

+20190119 - v1.0.2
-    - Headers from v1.0.1, licence, URL reference added for later
+    - added header, version, licence, and reference URL for later

-v1.0.2
+19 Jan 2019 - v1.0.1
+    - Some tidying up

-    - Tidy up from v1.0
+20190119 - v1.0

-v1.0.0
-    - First working version
+    - First release as working version